UniMath/agda-unimath/src/foundation-core/0-maps.lagda.md

     is-0-map-tot = is-trunc-map-tot zero-𝕋
 ```

-### For any type family over the codomain, a 0-map induces a 0-map on total spaces.
+### For any type family over the codomain, a 0-map induces a 0-map on total spaces

 In other words, 0-maps are stable under pullbacks.
 We will come to this point
 when we introduce homotopy pullbacks.